Crypto Taxes in Brazil 2026 – Receita Federal Complete Guide

 Monthly GCAP Reporting (Ganhos de Capital)

-When you have taxable crypto disposals (monthly sales exceeding R$35,000), you must calculate and pay the capital gains tax using the GCAP program (Programa de Apuração dos Ganhos de Capital) by the last business day of the month following the transaction.
-This is a monthly obligation, not annual.
+When you have taxable disposals (monthly sales exceeding R$35,000), you can’t just report everything at year-end.
+You must calculate and pay capital gains tax using the GCAP program by the last business day of the following month.
+This is a monthly cash-flow obligation.
+Miss it and you’re looking at interest and penalties.

 Annual DIRPF Filing

-You must also declare your crypto holdings and transactions in the annual income tax return (DIRPF).
-Report crypto balances as "Bens e Direitos" (Assets and Rights) using code 89 for cryptocurrencies.
-The filing deadline is typically April 30 for the prior tax year.
+You also need to declare crypto holdings in the annual DIRPF income tax return.
+Report crypto balances under “Bens e Direitos” (Assets and Rights) using code 89.
+Deadline is typically April 30 for the prior year.

 Monthly Reporting via e-Financeira